Friday, May 9, 2008

 I was reminded of this when my two kids stood in the main Bada Bazar of Nainital and insisted that I buy them the small chicks from the roadside.

-The bearded old gentleman with his typically Muslim goatee kind of beard dyed in henna was a feisty seller.
+The bearded old gentleman with his typically Muslim goatee (beard) dyed in henna was a feisty seller.

 He had realised that the kids were in awe of the birds and he began playing with the little creatures in an intriguing way.